 1. Hiking at Loterie Farm (French side):

 Located in Pic Pardis, Loterie farm is an absolutely beautiful nature preserve with amazing views of the entire island.
-Besides hiking trails, Loterie Farm also includes zip lines, a lounge area, a pool, a delicious tapas menu and more!
+Besides hiking trails, Loterie Farm also includes zip lines, a lounge area, a pool, a delicious tapas menu and so much more.
 Before our hiking adventure, we ordered the hummus with pita wedges and crab cakes.

 2. Maho Beach (Dutch side):